For this year’s event, upon registering, you can choose where you would like to sleep-out.

-Your collective spirit and determination have always been a reason for the Sleep-Out’s appeal and success.
-While we can’t be together in person this year, we can virtually.
-That’s why we will be hosting a series of live streamed events on the night so we can be together and share our own ‘sleep-out’ experience with each other.
-Stay tuned for more details.
+We will be hosting a series of live streamed events on the night, including from the park, so wherever you are, we can be together and share our own ‘sleep-out’ experience with each other.

 You don’t necessarily need your own garden to take part.
 If you have a secure balcony choose to sleep here or even use your living room, porch, kitchen or bathroom floor.
 Or think out of the box and sleep in your bathtub!
 Anywhere a little unexpected and a little un comfy works.